 Jeanne just got out from a meeting.
 She came to know that the promotion she was eagerly waiting for just got out of her hands.
-After a busy day of realizing that all her hard work was in vein, she headed out looking for a cab.
+After a busy day of realizing that all her hard work was in vain, she headed out looking for a cab.
 She could not stop thinking about her missed promotion.
 How her plans of building a house upon her promotion got shattered and how life has always been unfair to her.
 While she was already tired after a long day, her retrospection only added to her discomfort.
 She couldn’t sleep all night as she was busy blaming her luck.
 She was unable to understand how she never got what she expected from life.

 Jeanne was a dreamer.
 She was also an achiever who had the courage to follow her dreams.
 But something always hindered her from relishing her accomplishments.
 Too much retrospection?
 Or being too self-centered?
 She wasn’t aware.
 She always pinned high hopes and expectations from life.
 It could be her dream school, career or a relationship or her to-do list of life events.
 Nothing came to life as planned.
 Nothing worked in her favor according to her.